zhubrian/optimization/README.md

 **Context:**

-Assignment for S&DS 431 (Optimization and Computation)
+Assignment for AMTH 431 / S&DS 431 (Optimization and Computation)

 **Description:**